No matter how awesome you are at something, there will always be a trick or two to learn every so often.

 Ungroup once, ungroup and a second time, and everything breaks down into shapes and text boxes.

-Step #4: Remove the Titles
+Step 4: Remove the extra text

 Holding Shift, unselect the pictures that you want to keep, so that only the empty titles are selected, and then hit Delete (leaving you with just your pictures).